ReyLads/ReyLads/README.md

 🔭 I’m currently working on Java Spring Boot & Android App Projects.

-🌱 I’m currently learning more about Advanced Cloud DevOps Techniques, Infrastructure as Code, Containerization, and Container Orchestration.
+🌱 I’m currently learning more about Advanced Cloud DevOps Techniques, Infrastructure as Code, Containerization, Microservices, and Container Orchestration.

 💬 Ask me about Java Development, AWS, and Azure.